This is a method for the dplyr::filter() generic.

 nor for a grouped operation (if

-is set).
+.byis set).

-These features fall back to dplyr::filter()
+These features fall back to dplyr::filter(), see vignette("fallback") for details.

 Examples